59Frames/59frames.ds.lando/README.md

 public class Test {
     public static void main(String[] args){
         CommandListener simpleListener = CommandListener.builder().build();
-        // This is a very basic listener.
+        // Above is a very basic listener.
-        // We use System.in as input,
+        // It uses System.in as input,
         // System.err as errorOutput
         // "exit" and "help" commands are integrated
         // will not start with build.
         // the default parameter char is '='
-        // and it has named arguments
+        // it has named arguments

+        // below is a customized one
         CommandListener customListener = CommandListener.builder()
                 .input(System.in)
                 .errorOutput(System.err)